datamin-io/public-documentation/use-cases/functional-use-cases/data-issue-monitoring.md

 Yes, indeed while creating a table, you can specify that it should not contain NULLs.
 But it is quite often necessary to lower such strict requirements, for example, when until a certain moment data in a column can be NULL, but should not be NULL after a certain action.

 For example, let's take a look at user onboarding in a classical FinTech company.
 When a user is created in the database, fields like scoring or risk class can be NULL, but after some time when a scoring report is pulled from the 3rd-party scoring provider, these data should be filled.
 Unless the scoring provider doesn't provide it.
-Such situations can be monitored with Datamin.
+Such situations can be monitored with Ylem.

 <figure><img src="../../.gitbook/assets/Screenshot 2022-10-10 at 14.46.40.png" alt=""><figcaption></figcaption></figure>